 It is, in general, not recommended in any eating plan.
 It’s a simple carbohydrate that goes straight through your digestive system, spiking your blood glucose levels, eliciting a hormonal response not dissimilar to candy.

 But there are a few paleo-friendly flours that you can use in place of wheat flour for baking and cooking.
 These include:

 - Tapioca starch

 These are all versatile, plant-based flour alternatives that can be used on the paleo diet.

 We decided to use almond flour in this recipe.
 You can swap almond for any other paleo-friendly flour alternative that you have on hand.

-Why We Suggest Almond Flour in This Recipe
+Why We Recommend Almond Flour in this Recipe

-The most widely used of the four listed above are almond and coconut flour.
+The most widely used of the four listed above are almond flour and coconut flour.

 We use almond flour in this recipe for three reasons: